 Tests must be taken in both microeconomics and macroeconomics, with a score of 5 on one test and at least a 4 on the other.
 Provided that this is achieved, the department grants 4 credits for a score of 4 and 5 on the AP Economics exam along with exemption from ECON W1105.

 The Department of Economics offers a variety of advising resources to provide prospective and current undergraduate majors and concentrators with the information and support needed to successfully navigate through the program.
 These resources are described below.

 Frequently Asked Questions

-As a first step, students are encouraged to visit the department's FAQ page.
-Here students can find comprehensive information and answers to the most frequently asked questions about the various department majors and requirements.
-This page also includes a section specifically designed to answer the questions of first-year's, sophomores, and non-majors.
+As a first step, students are encouraged to visit the department's FAQ page, which provides comprehensive information and answers to the most frequently asked questions about the department majors and requirements.
+This page also includes a section that answers specific questions of first-years, sophomores, and non-majors.

 Graduate Student Advisers

-For answers to the most common questions that students have about the major, the department has graduate student advisers who are available during weekly office hours to meet with students.
-Students may also email them questions at email@example.com, and replies are sent back in a timely manner.
+For answers to the most common questions that students have about the major, the department has graduate student advisers, who are available by email at firstname.lastname@example.org, or during weekly office hours to meet with students.

 Economics majors and economics joint majors who wish to be considered for departmental honors in economics must: